rtbrick/bngblaster-training/docs/_sources/basic.rst.txt

 In the next step, we’ll interact with the BNG Blaster CLI (https://rtbrick.github.io/bngblaster/api/index.html).

-Open another shell session and enter the following commands.
+In the other shell, use the following commands to interact with the active BNG Blaster instance.

 .. code-block:: none